woodskevinj/customer-churn-ml/README.md

 End-to-end machine learning system for predicting customer churn using the Telco Customer Churn Dataset (IBM) .
-This project demonstrates the full applied ML lifecycle — from exploratory data analysis and feature engineering to model training, explainability, containerization, and deployment.
+This project demonstrates the full applied ML lifecycle — from exploratory data analysis and feature engineering to model training, hyperparameter tuning, explainability, and deployment preparation.

 🧩 Project Overview